marcvice9/stock_data_pipeline/README.md

 - The pipeline is configured to fetch data for the tickers specified in constants.py.
 - Ensure the API key and database credentials are correctly set in the .env file before running the pipeline.
 - Logs for each component are stored in separate log files (e.g., main.log, scheduler.log, ingestion_stock.log, db_operations.log).

+## Improvements
+- Implementation of API Rate daily limit warning / counter
+- Implementation of API full output in batches
+- Optimize API call for concurrent calls
+- Switch from CDC to SCD to enable time travel analysis of changes in stock prices